Who is required to pay unemployment taxes?

 Acquisition of an entire Arizona business

-When you acquire an entire Arizona business and continue its operation, you are assigned the tax rate and experience rating account of the former owner, although you will receive a different account number.
+When you acquire an entire Arizona business or substantially all of the assets thereof, and continue to operate it for purposes of liability, you are a successor to a predecessor’s business.
+As a successor, you are assigned the tax rate and experience rating account of the former owner, although you will receive a different account number.
 The experience rating account includes the record of wages and taxes previously paid.

 Therefore, any unemployment benefits awarded based on wages paid by the former owner may be charged to your account.
-Additionally, you may be liable for taxes unpaid by the former owner.
+Termination of a predecessor’s account, due to the transfer of the business, does not relieve the predecessor of liability for unpaid taxes, interest, and penalties.
+However, the successor may also become liable for taxes unpaid by the predecessor.

-When acquiring a business, determine and consider whether any unemployment taxes remain unpaid by the seller.
+When acquiring a business, you may also request the predecessor obtain a letter of good standing, to determine and consider whether any unemployment taxes remain unpaid by the predecessor.

 Acquisition of a portion of an Arizona business